InfOmics/DiGAS/README.md

 Neurodegenerative diseases produce progressive loss of structure or function of neurons and their causes can be found in the brain at many different levels of neuronal circuitry, ranging from molecular to systemic.
 Alzheimer's disease and Parkinson's disease are among the most common types of neurodegeneration.
 Evidences of genetic factors have been found for both diseases, however, because of their complexity their genetic diagnosis and treatment are still open challenges.
-%Alzheimer's disease is the most common cause of dementia.
+Alzheimer's disease is the most common cause of dementia.
 Nowadays, the classification for this disease is very challenging and have been presented
 Different algorithms have been proposed for investigating the genetic causes of neurodegenerative diseases.
 Most of them use single data modality or deep learning (DL) to solve the problem.
-Here, %using Alzheimer’s disease neuroimaging initiative (ADNI) dataset, we presented a Differential generalized gene allele spectrum as descriptor of the genetic data together with a computational model that exploits it for recognizing affected individuals. %in genetic studies.
+Here, using Alzheimer’s disease neuroimaging initiative (ADNI) dataset, we presented a Differential generalized gene allele spectrum as descriptor of the genetic data together with a computational model that exploits it for recognizing affected individuals in genetic studies.
 The model is able to predict, with high accuracy, the onset of Alzheimer's disease and Parkinson's disease using only single-nucleotide polymorphisms.

 Here is showed a method illustration